mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 4. Double underscore Trial Balance columns to show that the work in that column is complete.

-**NOTE: Trial Balance adds 4 accounts**:
+- **NOTE: Trial Balance ADDS**

-1. Accumulated Depreciation—Equipment,
+   - Accumulated Depreciation—Equipment,
-2. Supplies Expense,
-3. Rent Expense,
-4. Depreciation Expense—Equipment.
+   - Depreciation Expense—Equipment
+   - ALL Expenses,

 |Example Trial Balance|
 |:-:|